ZalZarak/RGBD-to-3D-Pose/README.md

 [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and a [IntelRealSense Depth-Camera](https://www.intelrealsense.com/).
 With those joints it simulates a humanoid having spheres and cylinders as limbs in [PyBullet](https://pybullet.org/).

-It is designed to work as detection of the human pose for collision avoidance for robots (proof of concept).
-It is designed to work in this project [IR-DRL](https://github.com/ignc-research/IR-DRL).
+It is designed detect humans for collision avoidance for robots (proof of concept).
+It is designed to work in this project: [IR-DRL](https://github.com/ignc-research/IR-DRL).

-It may work for you too.
+It may work for your purpose too.
 Feel free to use it.

 ## Installation
 1. - Install OpenPose as described here: https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md.